kryan17/kryan17.github.io/characters.md

 You are a jazz singer.
 Long satin gloves, sparkling headband, and a necklace of pearls complement the blue evening gown you wear to sing.
 Don't forget your microphone!

 <h3> Casey Stumbles </h3>
 You are the butler.
-You like wearing uniform and for butlering, a tails suit, polished shoes and cufflinks suffice.
+You like wearing a uniform and for butlering, a tails suit, polished shoes and cufflinks suffice.
 An old pocket watch is your go-to timepiece and it fits snugly in your breast pocket along with a folded handkerchief for any emergency.

 <h3> Chyna Balloons </h3>
 You are a dancer.
 You like wearing dresses that accenture your leg movements, with tassels or sequins that ripple to the music.
 A feather headband completes the look, along with a white balloon if you're in the mood.